cabforum/servercert/docs/EVG.md

 * The accepted value or values for each of the `subject:jurisdictionLocalityName` (OID: 1.3.6.1.4.1.311.60.2.1.1), `subject:jurisdictionStateOrProvinceName` (OID: 1.3.6.1.4.1.311.60.2.1.2), and `subject:jurisdictionCountryName` (OID: 1.3.6.1.4.1.311.60.2.1.3) fields, when a certificate is issued using information from that Incorporating Agency or Registration Agency, indicating the jurisdiction(s) that the Agency is appropriate for; and,
 * The acceptable form or syntax of Registration Numbers used by the Incorporating Agency or Registration Agency, if the CA restricts such Numbers to an acceptable form or syntax; and,
 * A revision history that includes a unique version number and date of publication for any additions, modifications, and/or removals from this list.

+When using a QGIS, the CA MUST ensure that the following conditions are met:
+* The QGIS informs of:
+   - The name of the Incorporating Agency or Registration Agency where the applicant is incorporated/registered, and
+   - The registration number assigned by the Agency to the Applicant
+* The Jurisdiction of Incorporation or Registration of the subscriber to be included in the certificate MUST match the accepted values listed for the Agency informed by the QGIS

 The CA MUST document where to obtain this information within Section 3.2 of the CA's Certificate Policy and/or Certification Practice Statement.